-As more and more people are discovering the benefits of CBD oil for their dogs, there has been some confusion about terms used to refer to hemp based products.
-As part of our educational mission, we want to help our customers know the difference between Hemp Seed Oil, CBD oil, and Hemp Oil for their pets.
+As more and more people discover the benefits of CBD oil for their dogs, there’s more confusion about terms used to refer to particular hemp products.
+As part of our educational mission, we want to help our customers know the difference between hemp seed oil, CBD oil, and hemp oil for their pets.

-Let’s get some terminology out of the way before we dive into the primary question this article will address.
+Let’s get some terminology out of the way before we dive into the primary questions.
 First of all, what is hemp?

-Hemp is a specific set of strains of the cannabis family of plants that is defined by law to have less than .3% of the psychoactive compound THC.
+Hemp is a specific set of strains of the cannabis family of plants defined by law to have less than .3% of the psychoactive compound THC.
+THC is the compound that contributes to the well-known psychoactive effects of cannabis.
 Hemp, and products made from it, were made legal at the federal level by the 2018 Farm Bill.

 Contrary to popular belief, there is more than one strain of hemp.
-In fact, leaders in the CBD health industry who have seed to bottle control of their product, such as LolaHemp, are working to develop strains of hemp that provide a robust profile of cannabinoids, terpenes, and flavonoids that already exist in this plant.
+In fact, leaders in the CBD health industry (such as Lolahemp) who have seed-to-bottle control of their products are developing strains of hemp that provide a robust profile of cannabinoids, terpenes, and flavonoids.

-So called “industrial hemp” was originally developed for use in mostly textile and feed applications, and is not the same strain as is currently being developed for use in high quality hemp and CBD products at the cutting edge of this growing natural health market.
-Still, the legal restriction on the amount of THC is still maintained, ensuring a safe product for our pets.
+So-called “industrial hemp” was originally developed for use in textile and feed applications and is not the same as is currently being used in high-quality CBD and hemp products.
+Still, the legal restriction on the amount of THC is maintained, ensuring a safe product for our pets.

 Hemp Seed Oil: It May Not Contain What You Think

-Hempseed oil is made from refining the seeds from the hemp plant.
-It is an oil based product that does have various potential health benefits for both people and pets.
+Hemp seed oil is made by refining the seeds of the hemp plant.
+It is an oil-based product that has various potential health benefits for both people and pets.

-However, Hemp Seed Oil primarily has nutritional benefits.
-According to Healthline, the nutritional benefits of Hemp Seed Oil may include:
+Most popularly, hemp seed oil is used for its nutritional benefits.
+According to Healthline, the nutritional benefits of hemp seed oil may include:

-While it may be true that hemp seed oil has some important nutritional benefits, it is critical to understand that it also has little or no CBD, the compound found in hemp that has been such a large focus of medical research in the last few decades for issues ranging from seizures, anxiety, pain, and inflammation.
+While it may be true that hemp seed oil has some important nutritional benefits, it is critical to understand that it also has little or no CBD, the compound found in hemp that has been the subject of many research studies in the last few decades.

 CBD Oil and Hemp Oil for Dogs: Same Thing?

-In almost all cases, CBD Oil and Hemp Oil both refer to products made from the hemp plant (rather than the seeds).
-The oil is made by extracting the compounds found in the plant through chemical and mechanical means.
+In almost all cases, CBD oil and hemp oil both refer to products made from the hemp plant (rather than the seeds).
+The oil is made by extracting the compounds in the hemp plant through chemical and mechanical means.

 CBD Isolate vs Full Spectrum: The Difference that Matters

 Why does this matter?
-Researchers that have been pioneers in the study of the medical use of cannabis have identified what they call “The Entourage Effect” which suggests that the various compounds naturally found in cannabis help to support each other’s function through a synergistic effect on the endocannabinoid system.
+Pioneers in the study of medical cannabis have identified what they call “The Entourage Effect” which suggests that the various compounds naturally found in cannabis help to support each other’s function through a synergistic effect on the endocannabinoid system.

-LolaHemp: Full Spectrum CBD Oil Specifically Made for Pets
+Lolahemp: Full Spectrum CBD Oils Specifically Made for Pets

-Here at LolaHemp, we use both the terms “Hemp Oil” and “CBD oil” to refer to our hiqh quality organic tinctures made from domestically sourced hemp.
-We pride ourselves on a robust full spectrum oil made just with pets in mind.
+Here at Lolahemp, we use both the terms “Hemp Oil” and “CBD oil” to refer to our high-quality organic tinctures and dog treats made with domestically sourced hemp.
+We pride ourselves on a robust full-spectrum oil made just with pets in mind.
 And, our customers have had great success with our product, many of whom did not see similar results after using CBD isolated oils.